-In November 2023, the FASB issued ASU No. 2023-07 Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires enhanced disclosures about significant segment expenses, enhanced interim disclosure requirements, new segment disclosure requirements for entities with a single reportable segment and contains other disclosure requirements.
-The ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-The Company does not intend to early adopt this standard.
-The Company is currently reviewing the impact of the adoption on the consolidated financial statements.
+In November 2023, the FASB issued ASU No. 2023-07 Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires enhanced disclosures about significant segment expenses, enhanced interim disclosure requirements, new segment disclosure requirements for entities with a single reportable segment, disclosures about the individual or the group or committee identified as the chief operating decision-maker and contains other disclosure requirements.
+The ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15,

+2024, with early adoption permitted.
+The Company has adopted this standard as of January 1, 2024.
+The adoption of this standard did not have a material effect on the consolidated financial statements of the Company.